Geo Prizm

-The Geo Prizm and Chevrolet Prizm were compact cars that were rebadged versions of the Toyota Sprinter, a vehicle that the Japanese automaker Toyota never directly sold in the North American market.
+The Geo Prizm, later called the Chevrolet Prizm, were compact cars that were rebadged versions of the Toyota Sprinter, a vehicle that the Japanese automaker Toyota never directly sold in the North American market.
 The Sprinter itself was derived from the Toyota Corolla.
 The Prizm was marketed under the Geo nameplate until it was discontinued after the 1997 model year.
 After that, the vehicle was marketed under the Chevrolet nameplate.
-General Motors (GM) referred to this and other Toyota Corolla derived vehicles as the GM S platform.
-The cars were produced from 1988–2002 alongside the Corolla at NUMMI, an assembly plant operated as a joint venture of GM and Toyota.
+General Motors (GM) referred to this and other Toyota Corolla-derived vehicles as the GM S platform.
+The cars were produced from 1988 to 2001 (the last ones being sold for model year 2002) alongside the Corolla at NUMMI, an assembly plant operated as a joint venture of GM and Toyota.
 The Prizm was sold exclusively in the United States and succeeded the 1985–1988 Chevrolet Nova, which was also derived from the Sprinter and produced at NUMMI.

 Production

 All Prizms were built at NUMMI (New United Motor Manufacturing, Inc.), a joint venture company between Toyota and General Motors in Fremont, California.
 The NUMMI plant at Fremont had manufactured the Prizm's predecessor, the Chevrolet Nova, and would later manufacture the Pontiac Vibe, one of its replacements.

+Production of the newly rebadged Chevrolet Prizm began in late 1997 as the Geo brand was phased out, alongside the newest North American generation of the Toyota Corolla.
 The last Prizm was built on December 13, 2001, resulting in a brief 2002 model year.